Alfalfa Meal: Fertilizer to Super-Charge Your Soil

-If you’re starting with pelletized or cubed alfalfa meal, you can sometimes use them as they are.
+If you’re starting with pelletized or cubed meal, you can sometimes use them as they are.
 Smaller-sized pellets like rabbit feed break down quickly when exposed to water.

 Larger-sized cubes or pellets, like those meant for horses, should be broken down first.
 Place some in a 5-gallon bucket and add water to cover.
 Wait for at least an hour, then use a potato masher to break apart the pellets or cubes.